nealmm/nealmm.github.io/src/content/post/react-server-components/index.md

 - ~Move some technical detail out of intro~
 - ~Describe approach (client-side rendering to RSCs) in intro~
 - ~Mention Node~
-- Mention canary releases and lack of documentation
+- ~Mention canary releases and lack of documentation~
+- Add links
 - Add screenshots and maybe use curl on `/react` endpoint
 - Make sure code actually works (!)